M-Alamgir/Ruby-Capstone/README.md

 - `cd Ruby-Capstone`
 - `bin/main.rb`

+## Instructions

+- Run the program by typing `./bin/main.rb`
+- Make wrong syntactical changes in the `test.rb` file to check for errors.

-## Build
+## Errors/warnings

 The custom Ruby linter currently checks for the following errors/warnings.
-- check for wrong indentation (only for 2 space instead of 4).
+- check for wrong indentation for 2 spaces at the start of line.
-- check for trailing spaces.
+- check for trailing whitespaces at the end of line.
-- check for missing/unexpected tags i.e. '( )' and '{ }'.
+- check for missing/unexpected opening or closing tags  i.e. '(' ')' '{' '}'.
 - check for space after comma.
 - check empty line at the end of file.